wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 ## Background on Successful Market Development.
 "Training the market first."

-There is no doubt that NeuroSky's devices, along with exciting applications and gamas that popularized BCIs to consumers in the 2000s.
+There is no doubt that it was NeuroSky's devices, along with exciting applications and games, that popularized BCIs to consumers in the 2000s.

 Yang told me that **it took a lot of hard work to install the concept of BCI in people** as most people had never heard of "brain waves."

-> At that time, if I asked people to use brainwave technology, or product, nobody knew what it was.
+> At that time, if I asked people to use brainwave technology, or products, nobody knew what it was.
 > Although the medical industry measured brainwaves, the general consumer had no idea how or why they should use a product to measure brainwaves.

 &nbsp;